Pancreas Trials Show Benefits for Kids and Teenagers with Diabetes

 Since its founding in 1970 by parents of children with type 1 diabetes, JDRF has awarded more than $1.4 billion to diabetes research, including more than $100 million in 22 countries in FY2009.

-*News Release by Juvenile Diabetes Research Foundation: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Juvenile Diabetes Research Foundation).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.

 - 1 - Pancreas Trials Show Benefits for Kids and Teenagers with Diabetes : Juvenile Diabetes Research Foundation (2010/02/05)

 - 2 - Prediabetes: The Best Bad News You Can Get : Blue Cross and Blue Shield of Minnesota (2017/08/11)

 - 3 - Blood Sugar Level Chart and Diabetes Information : Thomas C. Weiss (2014/03/27)